MaistoV/UninaSoC/sw/README.md

-# RISC-V Software Flow
+# Building RISC-V GCC Toolchain from Sources
 This tree requires [RISC-V GCC](https://github.com/riscv/riscv-gnu-toolchain.git) to be installed on the developement host.

-## Building GCC from Sources
 You can build GCC from sources, as in the following.

 Download prerequisites, e.g. for Debian: